lara-amalia/se-wdp-ue/01/README.md

 - name input (required)
 - email input (required)
-- age input
+- age input (minimum age is 14)
-- country selection
+- selection (country or favorite pet or favorite time of the year or …)
 - message textarea
 - newsletter checkbox
 - submit button